Numerical study of hypershadows in higher-dimensional black holes: HYPERSHADOW

 From Fig.~\ref{MP_aa_slices}, we observe that the hypershadow exhibits mirror symmetry only with respect to the \(XY\) plane (i.e., under \( Z \mapsto -Z \)).
 This symmetry persists under different initial conditions.

-In this paper \cite{Novo:2024wyn}, the authors proposed a simpler parameterization of the MP hypershadow based on analytical construction.
+In this paper \cite{Novo:2024wyn}, the authors proposed a simpler parametrization of the Myers-Perry (MP) hypershadow based on analytical construction.
 They concluded that the shape of the hypershadow is independent of the observer inclination angle \( \theta_{\rm o} \).
-Varying \( \theta_{\rm o} \) only results in a rigid rotation of the hypershadow in the image space, while the overall structure remains unchanged.
+Varying \( \theta_{\rm o} \) results only in a rigid rotation of the hypershadow in the image space, while the overall structure remains unchanged.
 Moreover, the geometry exhibits continuous rotational symmetry about the central axis.
-When $\theta_{\rm o} = \pi/2$, this central axis aligns with the X-axis.
+When $\theta_{\rm o} = \pi/2$, this central axis aligns with the $X$ axis.

 To explore these symmetries numerically, we examine the difference maps under vertical reflection for various values of \( \theta_{\rm o} \).